How To Seal Burnt Wood in 5 EASY Steps!

 The stain makes the wood more waterproof and prevents it from rotting and decaying due to weather elements.

-4. Seal The Wood
+4. Seal The Charred Wood

-Now you have reached the last dance of the sealing process of burnt wood.
 You can seal the wood directly after cleaning the wood or after staining the wood with your preferred color.

 Before applying the sealant to the wood, let the previously applied stain layers dry and cure completely.